Kohulan/STOUT_WebApp/README.md

 🧪 STOUT-V2 is a powerful tool that can:
 - Translate SMILES to IUPAC names
 - Convert IUPAC names back to valid SMILES strings

-🔬 STOUT is actively developed and maintained by [Kohulan Rajan](https://kohulanr.com) at the [Steinbeck group](https://cheminf.uni-jena.de/) at the [Friedrich Schiller University Jena](https://www.uni-jena.de/).

 <hr>

 ## License :scroll: